shuckster/OBIS/README.md

 Open `dist/bookmarklet.js`, copy everything, paste into a new bookmark, log in to your HSBC UK _Previous Statements_ page, click the new bookmark.

-That bookmark will load OBIS from my Dropbox share.
-I'll try and keep it up, but don't rely on it!
-Check back on the Github page if it breaks.
+That bookmark will load OBIS directly from the Github raw master, so if something breaks you shouldn't need to do anything when it gets fixed.
+(Except maybe clear your browser-cache).

 ## Developers